 3.1 Mechanical properties

-Mechanical behaviour of the prepared samples was evaluated by tensile (Fig. 1) and impact tests (Fig. 2).
+Mechanical behavior of the prepared samples was evaluated by tensile (Fig. 1) and impact tests (Fig. 2).
 Detailed results are reported in Table 2.
 Mechanical properties of a commercial poly(propylene), the most applied material for coffee capsules body, are reported for comparison.
 The incremental addition of CS in PHBV led to an increasing in elastic modulus while a reduction of strength to break was noticed, suggesting a limited interfacial interaction, due to a low compatibility between the polymeric matrix and the CS.
 By the way PCA with 12.5 wt.% CS content showed a stress resistance and a stiffness within a typical range of materials for injection molding items, included coffee capsules body (Gigante et al 2021).
 Moreover, it also displayed the greatest impact resistance value, which is around 1.5 times higher than that recorded for raw PHBV.